admiswalker/cpm/README.md

 gcc --version
 ```
 ### Sample02
-Full compile the gcc (==12.1.0) and use archive files of its dependent libraries and install them in the `cpm_env/local` direcotry
+Full compile the gcc (==12.1.0) and use archive files of its dependent libraries and install them in the `cpm_env/local` directroy
 ```
 cpm/clean_cpm_env.sh
 cpm/exe -p sample/packages_cpm_02.txt # full compiling the gcc 12.1.0